dtanglr/Primitively/README.md

 ## Using Primitively on an ASP.NET core web project

 If you want to use your Primitively types in an ASP.NET core web project.
 Add the [Primitively.AspNetCore.Mvc](https://www.nuget.org/packages/Primitively.AspNetCore.Mvc/) NuGet package to your project by running the following command.
-This package contains model binding support, which means you can use your Primitively types in request headers and query strings.
+It contains model binding support for your Primitively types, which means you can use your Primitively types in request parameters.

 ```sh
 dotnet add package Primitively.AspNetCore.Mvc --prerelease